My research interests lie at the intersection between the Science and the Engineering of artificial learning systems.

 In particular, my work is chiefly focused on devising theoretically-grounded Machine Learning methods capable of scaling up to large datasets, adapting to changing conditions in time, and efficiently interacting with their environments to learn faster and generalize better.

-I also find Robotics to be an almost unlimited source of ‒ and a particularly well-suited testing platform for ‒ challenging and inspiring research problems, often calling for the development of novel Machine Learning methods.
+I also find Robotics to be a rich source of ‒and a particularly well-suited testing platform for‒ challenging open research problems, often calling for the development of novel Machine Learning methods.
 My work in this direction mainly spans visual object recognition and detection, system identification, and locomotion control.